-one unit, one year Mandarin Chinese I introduces students to basic communication skills.
+Mandarin Chinese I introduces students to basic communication skills.
 Students build a vocabulary that reflects daily contact with the world around them and are introduced to basic grammatical structure, the pinyin phonetic system, tones, the concept of radicals, basic strokes, and proper stroke order.
 In addition, students are provided ample practice in pronunciation, conversation, and writing of characters.
 Awareness of Chinese culture is emphasized.

-Mandarin Chinese II #587
+#587 Mandarin Chinese II

-Grades 9-12 one unit, one year Mandarin Chinese II provides students with the skills to continue to develop communication skills by acquiring more grammar, vocabulary words, radicals and character writing.
+Mandarin Chinese II provides students with the skills to continue to develop communication skills by acquiring more grammar, vocabulary words, radicals and character writing.
 Students are provided with ample practice in pronunciation, conversation and composition to increase their proficiency in the language.
 Awareness of Chinese culture is emphasized.